Sign up for our email list to stay up to date on all Clagett news!

 The Clagett mission is to provide sailors with disabilities the opportunity to improve their skills and reach personal goals through world-class coaching and competition.

-The Clagett Regatta take place in Newport, Rhode Island each year and is dedicated to the memory of Tom Clagett.
-Tom who was a strong, tough, driven person who was dedicated to the values of Corinthian sailing and sportsmanship.
+The Clagett Regatta takes place in Newport, Rhode Island each year and is dedicated to the memory of Tom Clagett.
+Tom was a strong, tough, driven person who was dedicated to the values of Corinthian sailing and sportsmanship.
 This adaptive sailing regatta seeks to emulate his spirit for healthy competition.

 Five leading sailing organizations in the Northeast have combined efforts to offer the first ever match racing regatta in the area for adaptive sailors.
-After three years of success the Clagett Oakcliff regatta has become an annual event.
+After four years of success the Clagett Oakcliff regatta has become an annual event.
 Now in its third year, the Clagett Oakcliff Match Race is not to be missed!

 If you care to make a tax deductible, charitable donation to The Clagett Regatta to help these amazingly gifted people, please click on the "Donate" button below.